10.4. Composition: Embedded Objects

 Review

 Composition is a constructive relationship forming a tightly bound whole-part hierarchy.
-It achieves the strong or tight binding by emedding or nesting the part objects inside the whole.
+It achieves strong or tight binding by embedding or nesting the part objects inside the whole.
 This organization is a small step beyond the simple classes we created in the previous chapter.
 For example, consider the Time class that represents time as three variables: hours, minutes, and seconds.
 When a program instantiates the Time class, it creates an object with sufficient memory to store three integers, one each for the hours, minutes, and seconds.
 Ignoring some detail for a moment, we only need to change the "int" datatype to a class name to create a composition relationship.

 class Time